As a student, your success lies in reaching from failure to failure without losing your enthusiasm.

 In the next few sections we observe how you detail your enthusiasm and streamline your expertise in your resume.

-With a step by step resume guide along with sample student resumes and student resume examples we have answered the main questions:
+With a step by step resume guide along with sample student resumes and college student resume examples we have answered the main questions:

 - How to make a professional resume?